 The warrants will be issued pursuant to one or more warrant agreements executed by us.
-Each warrant entitles the holder thereof to purchase of a share of our common stock at an exercise price equal to \$ per share.
-The warrants will be exercisable during the period commencing from the date of original issuance and ending on December , 2018, the expiration date of the warrants.
+Each Series A warrant entitles the holder thereof to purchase one share of our common stock at an exercise price equal to \$ per share.
+Each Series B warrant entitles the holder thereof to purchase one share of our common stock at an exercise price equal to \$ per share.
+The Series A warrants will be exercisable during the period commencing from the date of original issuance and ending on February , 2020, the expiration date of the Series A warrants.
+The Series B warrants will be exercisable during the period commencing from the date of original issuance and ending on August , 2015, the expiration date of the Series B warrants.
 The warrants may be exercised by surrendering to the warrant agent the warrant certificate evidencing the warrants to be exercised with the accompanying exercise notice, appropriately completed, duly signed and delivered, together with cash payment of the exercise price, if applicable.